Teddy Lo: Artist Statement

 Having worked with light as a material of art for well over a decade, and belonging to the third generation of a family involved with the invention, production and business of light (from the incandescent light bulb to LEDs), he is concerned with the artistic engagement as well as industrial and societal implementation of light as sustainable and neo-transcendental material.
 His research and artistic practice depart from a combination of advancements of modern technologies and ancient philosophies on presence and human well-being.

-Teddy believes technology should be a tool for human beings to assist and excel our natural capabilities and evolution towards more sustainable modes of co-existence with the world.
-By means of technology, today we as a species are able to do much more, bigger, faster, and reach farther, and with more impact than ever before.
-They develop technology that extend our capabilities and progression, but not with our environmental co-existence in mind.
-The contemporary world’s industries are jeopardizing our planet’s resources and decreasing our mental well-being, making us dependent on technology.
-The more evolved we become, we need to realize our responsibility as a planetary specie in this world and aim to create a sustainable living environment with love for nature and all living things.
-We have to unite mind, body and spirit and explore the extent of our collective, universal consciousness.
-Teddy sees an urgency in catching up with spiritual depths to what it means to be human along with technological innovations; in regaining our abilities to connect with nature’s subtle voices through technology.
+According to the cited source, Teddy Lo views technology as a tool that can support human capabilities while promoting environmental sustainability.
+His work explores the relationship between technology, nature, and human well-being, emphasizing the integration of technological innovation with environmental responsibility and broader philosophical ideas about the relationship between people and nature.